Metro – Sunset Transmission Line Project

 Q. What will you do to prevent motorized vehicles from accessing the bluff using your construction roads?

 A. We heard a number of concerns about this issue during the comment period.
-Avista will work with our contractor to place temporary barriers such as boulders to prevent motorized vehicle access during construction.
-Following construction and restoration, we are planning to install gates at access points to allow only authorized access by fire and utility personnel, as needed.
+Avista will work with our contractor to place temporary barriers at access points to prevent motorized vehicle access during construction.
+Following construction and restoration, we will evaluate how best to block access points to allow only authorized access by fire and utility personnel, as needed.

 Q. The restoration plans posted on your website are fairly vague.
 When will you have plans that are more detailed and complete?